 So, Calypso danced around a little when I tightened the cinch.
 I let her side-pass away from me again.
 I held fast to the end of the cinch strap.
 When she got about two feet away from me, the strap began to tighten from me holding it.
 She continued to side-passed until she noticed that she was tightening the cinch with this behavior and stopped.
 The cinch was snug enough, so I finished the tie at this point.

 I’ve noticed another peculiar behavior when the cinch is put on, Calypso starts breathing in an odd fashion.
 Horses tend to take a deep breath and hold it during the cinching process.
 Then, when you’re all done with the cinch strap, they release this breath, and the saddle becomes loose.
 A quick lounging will make them release this breath holding and the cinch can be re-tightened.
 But Calypso doesn’t just hold her breath, she grunts.
 As if she doesn’t know how to breath with a cinch strap?
 It’s odd.
 She’s worn a saddle multiple times.
-I can’t count how many times she’s worn a saddle.
-She’s been ridden multiple times with a saddle.
 I don’t know if she has had this breathing issue previously, it was when my daughter rode her.
+I’m beginning to wonder if some foul play came to Calypso when I was laid up with my back?
 I’ll keep an eye on this breathing thing she’s doing, and try to figure out how I can help her to just breath normal, and relax, it’s just a saddle!

 Here’s a short video of how she did with the saddle this time:

 As you can see, she’s trading between loping along just fine to, bucking.
 She’s not bucking as hard anymore.
 This is what is making me wonder if there’s a problem with the cinch.
 She will lope along, and then start bucking, as if something has suddenly irritated her.
 I really hope a new cinch solves the problem.
 That would be wonderful!
+But I have a feeling it isn’t going to be that simple.
 We shall see.